 Research Projects & Grants

 Since 2015, I have curated an annual screening of films by lesser known filmmakers on the subject of racialized police brutality within the United States.
 The series is entitled Race and Rupture: Films on police brutality in contemporary America, and is sponsored by CentreCATH.

 Research Centres & Groups

-I co-convene, alongside Dr. Ben Tyrer and Dr. Agnieszka Piotrowska, the Special Interest Group on Psychoanalyis and Film for the British Association of Film, Television and Screen Studies (BAFTSS) and actively support the Psychoanalysis in Our Time interdisciplinary study circle.
+I co-convene, alongside Dr. Ben Tyrer, the Special Interest Group on Psychoanalyis and Film for the British Association of Film, Television and Screen Studies (BAFTSS).

 I am also a co-organizer of the interdisciplinary Women’s Paths Research Group 2017-18.
 Exploring intersectional feminism, Women’s Paths aims to bridge the gap between women’s issues in the community and feminist scholarship in the academy.

 Born in Baltimore, MD, USA, Marlo De Lara is a sound performance artist currently pursuing a PhD in Cultural Studies at the University of Leeds.
 Under the Marlo Eggplant alias, De Lara produces textural compositions which develop from microscopic tone landscapes into dense and expansive states of noise and drone.
 Her works aim to blur the definitions of (un)intentional sound and music.
 The many noises and tones of De Lara’s live performances are sourced from autoharps, contact mics, vocals and loops, amongst other tools.
 Her pieces have minimalist origin stories that can be breached through a knowing and often slow-burning approach to improvisation.
 As curator and organizer of the Ladyz in Noyz (LIN) international compilation series and collective, an ongoing project from 2008 to the present, she continues to promote emerging artists and musicians who are women.